Sabi (Korea): Royal palace

 The royal palace and its surrounding facilities are located at the northernmost end of the city.
 There, a large building site was discovered.
 The site spans 35m across and 18.5m in length, which is evident from the 50 cm tall remains of the platform that once supported the building.
 Within the site, 36 rammed-earth foundations were discovered, which are believed to have supported the pillars and cornerstones of the building.

 The site was confirmed to be the royal palace due to three different types of evidence.
 The first was a gilt-bronze waist belt was found at the site.
-The belt could have only belonged to a king due to the strict hierarchy of Baekje society at the time.
+The belt could have only belonged to a king due to the strict hierarchy of Paekche society at the time.
 This discovery indicated that the area was once the residence of a king.
 Roof tiles with inscriptions of the royal court, large stone structures, and a monument to Liu Renyuan of Tang China, were found at the site.
 These point to the importance of the location, which indicate it being the royal palace.
 The site was also used for local government offices in later Korean dynasties.

 Two large wooden water tanks, five underground wooden storage facilities, three stone storage facilities, and various other storage pits were also found at the location.
 A man-made lotus pond that was 10.6m in width, 6.2m in length, and from 1 to 1.2m in depth, was found too.